Westfields Hospital and Clinic Programs for Change

 Westfields Hospital and Clinic Programs for Change - New Richmond, WI

-Westfields Hospital And Clinic Programs For Change is a dual diagnosis treatment center located at 535 Hospital Road in the 54017 zip code in New Richmond, WI.
+Westfields Hospital And Clinic Programs For Change is a substance and mental health treatment facility located at 535 Hospital Road in the 54017 zip code in New Richmond, WI.
 It is operated by a private non-profit organization.
 Westfields Hospital And Clinic Programs For Change provides relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Westfields Hospital And Clinic Programs For Change include 12 step rehabilitation, substance use counseling approach and CBT.
-Westfields Hospital And Clinic Programs For Change provides outpatient treatment and regular outpatient treatment.
-It also provides residential treatment for substance use.
+Some of the treatment approaches used by Westfields Hospital And Clinic Programs For Change include substance use counseling approach, 12 step rehabilitation and relapse prevention.
+Westfields Hospital And Clinic Programs For Change provides regular outpatient treatment and outpatient services.
+It also provides residential substance use treatment.

 Address: 535 Hospital Road, New Richmond, WI 54017